 In an environment where the demand for certain occupations exceeds the supply of qualified candidates, work-based learning offers a solution.
-This type of learning provides people with the skills and knowledge needed to qualify for a job and advance in their careers, while also providing employers with a qualified workforce.
+People gain the skills and knowledge needed to qualify for a job and advance in their careers.
+Employers gain a qualified workforce.

 While work-based learning models vary, successful programs share some common characteristics.

 Employer-driven development: Employers drive the program, from defining the skills and knowledge needed, to selecting internal and external partners to plan and implement the program.